 Magic Pumpkins – Riding in Style with a CBP

 If you’re out of magic pumpkins and have resorted to commuting on the train, you can still work some modern magic to pay for the ride with a Commuter Benefit Plan (CBP).

 A CBP has two accounts under it– a Mass Transit Account and a Parking Account.
 If you usually take mass transit to work (a bus, a ridesharing service), you should sign up for a Mass Transit Account through your employer.
-Find out if ridesharing services like Shared Rides and uberPOOL are available in your city.
+Find out if ridesharing services like Shared Rides are available in your city.
 If you also use parking services like garages, SpotHero, or a park-n-ride, you can sign up for a Parking Account as well.

 If you run out of funds in either one of your commuting accounts, you might feel derailed.
 Thankfully, it’s easy to make sure you always have enough money in your Mass Transit Account and Parking Account.

 Fairy Tale Wedding – Celebrating Love with a New Election

 Many people marry their own prince or princess.
 If both people have benefits through their respective employers, they are given the opportunity to change their benefits.
 This includes updating (and often increasing) how much money they set aside in their pre-tax accounts.
 Find out what other life events allow you to change your election.

 The Insurance Dragon – Fighting Off High Premiums with an HSA